blankworker1/ALLOCATE/D_NODE.md

 ---

+## System Overview

+This diagram (link) shows the architecture of the D-NODE off-grid solar microgrid demo, designed to illustrate how domestic, industrial, and flexible loads can be balanced using photovoltaic generation and demand-side control.

+Six PV panels feed a Victron MPPT, charging a 48 V LiFePO₄ battery and supplying AC loads via an inverter/charger, with clear separation between DC power flows and AC distribution.

+Load control is managed by Home Assistant via Zigbee relays, using time-of-day scheduling and PV availability.

+Domestic loads (priority 1) are always supplied, industrial loads for on-farm pasta production and a lunch-only restaurant (priority 2) are scheduled to align with midday solar generation, and a flexible ASIC load (priority 3) is enabled only when surplus PV energy is available to avoid curtailment.

+The battery provides buffering for night and morning demand, while system status and energy flows are monitored through the Victron Cerbo GX.

+---

 ## Midday Balance Snapshot

 Midday is the most important teaching moment in the D-NODE because it reveals how allocation, not generation determines system performance.